wdawson/okta.github.io/_source/_posts/2018-11-20-build-crud-spring-and-vue.md

 And that's it!
 You now have a fully functioning Vue client and Spring Boot REST service using Okta's authentication services.
 Too easy.

+You can find the source code for this application developed in this tutorial on GitHub at <https://github.com/oktadeveloper/okta-spring-boot-vue-crud-example>.

 ## Do More with Okta, Vue, and Spring Boot

 This tutorial did quite a lot.
 You built a Vue.js client application and a Spring Boot REST service, using them to demonstrate a fully functioning CRUD application.
 You also added authentication using Okta and the Okta Vue SDK.